 (b) Cash and cash equivalents

-Cash and cash equivalents comprise cash at bank and in hand, cash held in liquidity pools and short-term securities which have a remaining term to maturity of three months or less from the original acquisition date.
-Short-term securities are carried at amortized cost which approximates fair value.
+Cash and cash equivalents comprise cash at bank and on hand, cash held in a liquidity pool in the form of demand promissory notes.
+Liquidity pool notes are carried at amortized cost which approximates fair value.